beancount/docs/docs/12_exporting_your_portfolio.md

 However, in any but the simplest unambiguous cases, this is probably not good enough to produce a working Google Finance portfolio.
 The name for each commodity that you use in your Beancount input file may or may not correspond to a financial instrument in the Google Finance database; due to the very large number of symbols supported in its database, just specifying the ticker symbol is often ambiguous.
 Google Finance attempts to resolve an ambiguous symbol string to the most likely instrument in its database.
 It is possible that it resolves it to a different financial instrument from the one you intended.
 So even if you use the same basic symbol that is used by the exchange, you often still need to disambiguate the symbol by specifying which exchange or symbology it lives in.
 Google provides a [<span class="underline">list of these symbol spaces</span>](http://www.google.com/googlefinance/disclaimer/).

 Here is a real-life example.
-The symbol for the “[<span class="underline">CAD-Hedged MSCI EAFE Index</span>](http://www.blackrock.com/ca/individual/en/products/239624/ishares-msci-eafe-index-etf-cadhedged-fund)” ETF product issued by iShares/Blackrock is “XIN” on the Toronto Stock Exchange (TSE).
-If you just [<span class="underline">looked up “XIN” on Google Finance</span>](https://www.google.com/finance?q=xin), it would choose to resolve it by default to the more likely “NYSE:XIN” symbol ([<span class="underline">Xinyuan Real Estate Co. on the New York Stock Exchange</span>](https://www.google.com/finance?q=NYSE%3AXIN)).
-So you need to disambiguate it by specifying that the desired ETF ticker for this instrument is “TSE:XIN”.
+The symbol for the “[<span class="underline">CAD-Hedged MSCI EAFE Index</span>](http://www.blackrock.com/ca/individual/en/products/239624/ishares-msci-eafe-index-etf-cadhedged-fund)” ETF product issued by iShares/Blackrock is “`XIN`” on the Toronto Stock Exchange (`TSE`).
+If you just [<span class="underline">looked up “XIN” on Google Finance</span>](https://www.google.com/finance?q=xin), it would choose to resolve it by default to the more likely “`NYSE:XIN`” symbol ([<span class="underline">Xinyuan Real Estate Co. on the New York Stock Exchange</span>](https://www.google.com/finance?q=NYSE%3AXIN)).
+So you need to disambiguate it by specifying that the desired ETF ticker for this instrument is “`TSE:XIN`”.

 ### Explicitly Specifying Exported Symbols<a id="explicitly-specifying-exported-symbols"></a>

-You can specify which exchange-specific symbol is used to export a commodity by attaching an “export” metadata field to each of your Commodity directives, like this:
+You can specify which exchange-specific symbol is used to export a commodity by attaching an “`export`” metadata field to each of your Commodity directives, like this:

     2001-09-06 commodity XIN
       ...
       export: "TSE:XIN"

-The “export” field is used to map your commodity name to the corresponding instrument in the Google Finance system.
+The “`export`” field is used to map your commodity name to the corresponding instrument in the Google Finance system.
 If a holding in that commodity needs to be exported, this code is used instead of the Beancount currency name.

 The symbology used by Google Finance appears to follow the following syntax:

 ### *Exchange:Symbol*<a id="exchangesymbol"></a>

-where *Exchange* is a code either for the exchange where the stock trades, or for another source of financial data, e.g. “MUTF” for “mutual funds in the US”, [<span class="underline">and more</span>](http://www.google.com/googlefinance/disclaimer/). *Symbol* is a name that is unique within that exchange.
+where *Exchange* is a code either for the exchange where the stock trades, or for another source of financial data, e.g. “`MUTF`” for “mutual funds in the US”, [<span class="underline">and more</span>](http://www.google.com/googlefinance/disclaimer/). *Symbol* is a name that is unique within that exchange.
 I recommend searching for each of your financial instruments in Google Finance, confirming that the instrument corresponds to your instrument (by inspecting the full name, description and price), and inserting the corresponding code like this.

 ### Exporting to a Cash Equivalent<a id="exporting-to-a-cash-equivalent"></a>